ghinks/package-maintenance/docs/drafts/blogs/broader-feedback.md

 # Broader Feedback Blog Post

 ## Background
-It is widely accepted that the Javascript community now has a sustainability issue.
+It is widely accepted that the JavaScript community now has a sustainability issue.
 The number of package dependencies within the ecosystem is large.
 Many important packages are struggling with support issues.
 It is recognized that events in the live's of many maintainers can lead to important packages going without the necessary support they need.